 Temporary drug collections must use the State of Wisconsin's waste contractor for disposal of "dual-waste" items if you choose to take them.
-At the time of this announcement, the state contract has not yet been awarded for 2020-2023.
-Clean Sweep will notify you when the award is made.
+Wisconsin's waste contractor is Veolia Environmental Services.

 Continuous drug collections may use their own contractor if you choose to dispose of the "dual wastes."
 List the name of the contractor or indicate if you will bid or release an RFP for these services.
 Another option is to check with your local hospital or health department to see if they will accept these other items.